Harshil-sitapara/harshil-sitapara/README.md

 <h1>Hi there👋</h1>

-<p><b>I hope you're having a wonderful day!</b></br>I'm Harshil, a passionate Software Developer with 2+ years of experience building scalable, high-performance web and mobile applications.</p>
+<p>I'm Harshil, a passionate Software Developer with 2+ years of experience building scalable, high-performance web and mobile applications.</p>

 <hr/>
 <h3>Technologies I Use👨🏻‍💻</h3>